 EEGs: Wide band EEGs will be acquired and utilized by all 3 centers to utilize the same technology as UCLA in detecting pHFOs and rHFOSs.
 Amplifiers from Intan will be purchased and UCLA will train post-docs from the other 3 centers to perform the surgery with the microelectrodes and recordings.

 EEG interpretation of seizures or other patterns is an issue that we will dedicate time to agree on the same definitions and classifications of patterns.
 This will be done in year 1 of the grant through webconferences, face-to-face meeting and teleconferences with exchange of data.
-Dr Galanopoulou is also the co-leader of the TASK1 working groups of the AES/ILAE Translational Research Task Force, which has as a main goal the development of common definitions and classifications for EEG patterns from rodents.
+Dr. Galanopoulou is also the co-leader of the TASK1 working groups of the AES/ILAE Translational Research Task Force, which has as a main goal the development of common definitions and classifications for EEG patterns from rodents.
 Therefore, once this classification is available it will be introduced in our work here.

 LFP induction: All 4 centers will use the AmScien instruments Fluid Percussion Device, the same anesthesia and method of induction and monitoring.

 MRIs : There are differences across centers on the source and type of magnet, coils and methods they utilize (see Table 1 on MRI Instrumentation.
 Einstein will purchase surface coils for the experiments planned in Years 4-5 and the Investigators who are overseeing the MRI Centers in these Instititutions have agreed an protocols that could provide a solution to these technical differences, that will include the same type of anesthesia (isoflurane), montoring= of vitals, image acquisition for anatomical images using 3D-FISP pulse sequence, T2*, unwrapped phase and SWI using 3D-multiecho GRE, diffusion tensor MRI and fiber tracking.
-Furthermore, beyond the local, on site analysis of images, MRI data will be transferred to the IAC (Director Dr Toga) for centralized analyses.
+Furthermore, beyond the local, on site analysis of images, MRI data will be transferred to the IAC (Director Dr. Toga) for centralized analyses.

-Testing for Neuroscore, blood collection, animal husbandries.
+Testing for Neuroscore, blood collection, and animal husbandries.
 Standardized protocols will be written with relevant training if needed so that investigators handling the animals can adopt the same procedures.

 Blood and biospecimen collection for drug levels, plasma biomarkers and miRNAs.
 Standardized written protocols will be written with sufficient detail to describe how the procedure should be done and how the specimens should be handled.
-The centers responsible for the analysis of these studies (Dr Cloyd for pharmacokinetics, Dr Pitkanen for miRNAs, Dr Agoston for plasma biomarkers) will be responsible to write these protocols.
+The centers responsible for the analysis of these studies (Dr. Cloyd for pharmacokinetics, Dr. Pitkänen for miRNAs, Dr. Agoston for plasma biomarkers) will be responsible to write these protocols.

 Animals.
 W agreed to include only Sprague-Dawley male rats from local providers.
 There are differences expected in genotype, breeding and nutritional status, which may affect the outcomes, since the research centers are international.
 However, we will accept this level of heterogeneity, since even humans have significant genetic, epigenetic, habitual or life style areas of differences that could affect TBI outcomes.
 We have randomized the study so that each center can contribute the same number of animals.